AltspaceVR/AltspaceSDK/native.md

 ## How do I create an app for the Playground?

 All Playground applications are created in A-Frame.
 Creating something with A-Frame is very similar to creating a website with HTML, and is one of the simplest ways to create a VR application.
-Our introduction tutorials can be found on the developer portal.
+Our introduction tutorials can be found on the [AltspaceVR Developer Portal](https://developer.altvr.com/).
 A-Frame applications can be hosted anywhere on the web.
 We recommend GitHub pages as a great place to start hosting your app.

 ## What are native components?